 - As a participant in recreation facilities when social distancing can be maintained.

-- Outside when social distancing can be maintained.
+- Outside when social distancing of at least 6 feet can be maintained.

 - In break rooms or dining areas while eating, but maintain a 6-foot social distance.